centrify/api-guidelines/Guidelines.md

 #### 16.2.1.
 Error response
 Services MUST provide an error response if a caller requests an unsupported feature found in the feature allow list.
 The error response MUST be an HTTP status code from the 4xx series, indicating that the request cannot be fulfilled.
-Unless a more specific error status is appropriate for the given request, services SHOULD return "400 Bad Request" and an error payload conforming to the error response guidance provided in the Microsoft REST API Guidelines.
+Unless a more specific error status is appropriate for the given request, services SHOULD return "400 Bad Request" and an error payload conforming to the error response guidance provided in the Centrify REST API Guidelines.
 Services SHOULD include enough detail in the response message for a developer to determine exactly what portion of the request is not supported.

 Example: